tychonievich/cs2102/markdown/direct.md

 ## Pick one that makes progress

-Not all axioms are equally useful; you want to use the one that will get you closer to your goal.
+Not all rule are equally useful; you want to use the one that will get you closer to your goal.
 While not always sufficient, the following can help:

 - don't undo what you've done
 - turn everything to ands and ors, work with those, then change back